 Kellogg is a tiny city located in the state of Iowa.
 With a population of 597 people and just one neighborhood, Kellogg is the 390th largest community in Iowa.
-Much of the housing stock in Kellogg was built prior to World War II, making it one of the older and more historic cities in the country.
+Kellogg has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Unlike some cities, Kellogg isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Kellogg are a mix of both white- and blue-collar jobs.
 Overall, Kellogg is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Kellogg who work in healthcare (13.90%), office and administrative support (13.51%), and sales jobs (11.20%).